 If the student and the advisory conference committee disagree on the composition of the permanent doctoral committee, or any other matter, the conflict shall be resolved at one (1) of the following levels in the order listed:

 - a.
 The Chairman of the Department of Biostatistics and Epidemiology - b.
-The Dean of the College of Public Health - c.
-The Dean of the Graduate College - 2.
-Permanent Doctoral Committee a.
-Approve the prospectus for the dissertation.
+The Dean of the Hudson College of Public Health - c.
+The Dean of the Graduate College

+2. Permanent Doctoral Committee

 This Committee shall: